robotframework/robotframework/doc/userguide/src/CreatingTestData/Variables.rst

 as it verifies that list variables can only get a list-like value.

-A bigger benefit is that the value is converted into a special dictionary that it uses also when `creating dictionary variables`_ in the variable table.
+A bigger benefit is that the value is converted into a special dictionary that it uses also when `creating dictionary variables`_ in the Variable section.
 Values in these dictionaries can be accessed using attribute access like `${dict.first}` in the above example.
 These dictionaries are also ordered, but if the original dictionary was not ordered, the resulting order is arbitrary.